dvlden/slope/README.md

 Basically, just the support of `vw` unit.
 Check the browser coverage on the link below...

 [Can I Use - Viewport Width unit?](https://caniuse.com/#search=vw)

-## Q & A

-1. You said no `transform` properties, but I can clearly see one in your mixin? `-webkit-transform: rotate(360deg);`

-> Yes, I clearly stated that.
-You can also see a note next to that line of code...
-It simply fixes some weird choppy border bug on Safari _(cause Safari is dumb)_ :punch:.
-It also affects Webkit browsers only, but it really makes no difference in any other Webkit browser, except Safari.

-2. Why the need for `$root` argument?

-> Because it prevents duplicate code and it is the only way that can work out for this particular mixin.

-3. Why it does not support `top-left` and `top-right` position, but instead there's `left` and `right` which refers to the bottom edge only?

-> For two reasons.
-First, to keep the mixin small size, which is not that relevant.
-Second, because it is not natural.
-I bet you don't add margins and paddings to the top of some elements either, but to the bottom instead.
-It just feels natural that everything goes from the top to the bottom.
-I don't think that I'll be adding support for the top edge, cause it doesn't make sense.